-I am a university lecturer at the University of Bremen and the co-founder of KinderundJugendmedien.de, an online portal dedicated to interdisciplinary research on literature, films, and picture books for children and young adults.
+Welcome to my website!
+I am a lecturer at the University of Bremen and the co-founder of KinderundJugendmedien.de, an open access portal dedicated to interdisciplinary research on literature, films, and picture books for children and young adults.
 My research and teaching activities focus on film theory and on storytelling across media for children and young adults, with a particular emphasis on literature, film, comics, and theatre.
-On this website, you can find information about my ongoing activities.
+On this website, you can find information about my research projects and publications.

 At times love and desire conjoin to drive a man mad.
 While it is already a bad thing not to get the one you want, sometimes it can be even worse to be able to seduce anyone you desire just by calling out a single name: “Man-da-rin!”.
 This is what happens to the protagonist of Fritz Freisler’s long-believed-to-be-lost early expressionist film Der Mandarin from 1918.

 The dandy-esque Baron von Stroom (Harry Walden), a quintessential rich good-for-nothing, acquires a talisman whose possessor is said to be able to seduce any woman he desires.
 The small statue of a Chinese mandarin turns out to be an Asian ‘genie in a bottle’: every time the Baron calls out “Man-da-riiiin”, the statue becomes alive and a real moustached mandarin appears, ready to make another woman fall in love with his master.